YigitCiray/YigitCiray.github.io/blogs/_posts/2022-02-14-Single-Responsibility-Principle-(SRP).md

 	_A module should be responsible to one, and only one, **user or stakeholders**._
 3.Final version is
 	_A module should be respobsible to one, and only **one actor**._
+    The module on above statement described as a source file.